Ancient Roman and Byzantine domes: Romanesque Europe

 In Romanesque Italy, Byzantine influence can most clearly be seen in Venice's St Mark's Basilica, from about 1063, but also in the domed churches of southern Italy, such as Canosa Cathedral (1071 or 6th century) and the old Cathedral of Molfetta (c.
 1160).

 In Norman Sicily, architecture was a fusion of Byzantine, Islamic, and Romanesque forms, but the dome of the Palatine Chapel (1132–43) at Palermo was decorated with Byzantine mosaic, as was that of the church of Santa Maria dell'Ammiraglio (1140s).

 The unusual use of domes on pendentives in a series of seventy Romanesque churches in the Aquitaine region of France strongly suggests a Byzantine influence.
 St. Mark's Basilica was modeled on the now-lost Byzantine Church of the Holy Apostles in Constantinople, and Périgueux Cathedral in Aquitaine (c.
 1120) likewise has five domes on pendentives in a Greek cross arrangement.
 Other examples include the domed naves of Angoulême Cathedral (1105–28), Cahors Cathedral (c.
 1100–1119), and the Abbey church of Sainte-Marie in Souillac (c.
 1130).

-Orthodox Africa and Europe
+Orthodox Europe

-The Throne Hall of Dongola, built in the 9th century at Old Dongola, was used by the kings of Makuria, the most powerful kingdom in medieval Africa, for 450 years until 1317.
-The upper floor contained a likely cruciform room with a small dome at the center, in imitation of the audience halls of the Byzantine emperors.
-Bulgarian tsars had similar halls.

 Byzantium's neighboring Orthodox powers in Europe emerged as architectural centers in their own right during the Late Byzantine Period.
 The Bulgarian churches of Nesebar are similar to those in Constantinople at this time.
 The style and vaulting in the Nesebar cross-in-square churches of Christ Pantocrator and St John Aliturgetos, for example, are similar to examples in Constantinople.

+The Gračanica monastery is an example of a five-domed cross-in-square church in the Late Byzantine style, built around 1311 in Serbia.
+The architect and artisans of the Gračanica monastery church probably came from Thessaloniki and its style reflects Byzantine cultural influence.
+The church has been said to represent "the culmination of Late Byzantine architectural design."
 Following the construction of Gračanica monastery, the architecture of Serbia used the "so-called Athonite plan", for example at Ravanica (1375–7).
+Domes over an entranceway were royal markers.
+An example is the Serbian reconstruction of the katholikon of the Monastery of Hilandar (1312-1316), which included a domical vault over the central eastern bay of the narthex.
+The church of St. Nicholas of Dabar at Banja Monastery (1329) has the earliest example in Serbia of a dome over a narthex, similar to Byzantine examples from the Despotate of Epirus.
+Serbian churches included domes in the Byzantine style around the 1330s and they increased in use through the period of the Serbian Empire.

 In Romania, Wallachia was influenced by Serbian architecture and Moldavia was more original, such as in the Voroneț Monastery with its small dome.

 Moscow emerged as the most important center of architecture following the fall of Constantinople in 1453.
 The Cathedral of the Assumption (1475–79), built in the Kremlin to house the icon of Our Lady of Vladimir, was designed in a traditional Russian style by an Italian architect.